 I read a lot of books when I was getting my Master of Divinity from Gordon-Conwell.
 These are the best books I read that are accessible for all Christians (i.e. they contain little to no technical jargon or unexplained big theological words)

-Great for finding God in every day life
+Great for finding God in every day life!
+I love how she shows us the sacredness of our ordinary routines

 Esau McCaulley opens our eyes to reading Scripture from a Black perspective.
 He has sharp insights to the Bible combined with relevant application for today